-This research was conducted in Blitar Regency which covers four villages namely, Selorejo, Kademangan, Genuk, and Tunggorono.
-This research is a descriptive study that examines the process of eco-print motif training carried out by students.
-The current study describes and evaluates the interactions between the students and the communities.
+This research was conducted in Blitar District which covers four villages namely Selorejo, Kademangan, Genuk, and Tunggorono.
+This research is a descriptive study that examines the process of eco-print batik training carried out by students, describes the interaction of students and communities, then evaluates the program.

 This community empowerment project involves 68 Visual Communication Design 4 (VCD 4) students that are divided into seven groups.
 Each group is accompanied by one tutor.
 One group consists of nine to ten students that serve around 20-40 people in each village.
 Because there are a lot of students, we use class and studio learning.
 In class-learning, a lecturer teaches in one big classroom.
 This learning model is more towards one-way learning.
 Meanwhile, in studio-learning, a group of students consisting of eight to ten students learn together as a team assisted by one tutor.
 Studio learning is more interactive because there is more discussion.
-The advantages of studio learning are students can get information or feedback immediately about their design from their tutor and vice versa; in addition, students get more complete attention from their tutor (Natadjaja & Yuwono, 2019).
+The advantages of studio learning are students can get information or feedback immediately about their design from their tutor and vice versa, in addition, students get more complete attention from their tutor (Natadjaja & Yuwono, 2019).

 The Child Development Center (PPA) in collaboration with a child development services agency, Compassion, become the agency partners for the program.
-They usually handle activities to improve children's development from disadvantaged families at some churches including GKIN Selorejo, GBIS Kademangan, GBIS Genuk, GKJW Tunggorono and other areas around the Blitar Regency.
+They usually handle activities to improve children's development from disadvantaged families around GKIN Selorejo, GBIS Kademangan, GBIS Genuk, GKJW Tunggorono and other areas around Blitar District.

 In achieving the objectives of this study, we use the Service-Learning method, where students interact directly with the community.
-The Service-Learning is one of the learning methods that encourages students to not only learn theory in the class, but also practice their knowledge in the society.
+This Service-Learning method is one of the learning methods that encourage students not to only learn theory in class, but to also practice their knowledge in society.
 Service-Learning is a course-based experiential learning strategy that engages students in meaningful and relevant service with a community partner while employing ongoing reflection to draw connections between the service and course content.
 When done well, Service-Learning has the potential to enhance academic learning, promote civic responsiveness, and strengthen communities (The University of Tennessee Knoxville, 2019).
 Service-Learning aims to enhance academic learning by challenging students to apply classroom theory to real-life situations in order to solve community problems.
 Because Service-Learning addresses actual community needs, it has the added potential to engage students in ways that other experiential methods may not (University of Southern Indiana, 2019).
 Moreover, the exchanges that happen in Service-Learning also have positive multicultural relations that impact students' attitudes (Natadjaja, 2019).
-As reflected in the Venn, three criteria serve as the litmus test for whether a course may be considered Service-Learning: (1) relevant and meaningful service with the community; there must be service provided in the community that is both relevant and meaningful to all stakeholder parties, (2) enhanced academic learning; the addition of relevant and meaningful service with the community must not only serve the community, but also enhance student academic learning in the course, (3) purposeful civic learning; the addition of relevant and meaningful service with the community must not only serve the community and enhance student academic learning in the course, but also directly and intentionally prepare students for active civic participation in a diverse democratic society (Howard, 2001).
+As reflected in the Venn, three criteria serve as the litmus test for whether a course may be considered Service-Learning: (1) Relevant and meaningful service with the Community; there must be service provided in the community that is both relevant and meaningful to all stakeholder parties, (2) Enhanced academic learning; the addition of relevant and meaningful service with the community must not only serve the community but also enhance student academic learning in the course, (3) Purposeful civic learning; the addition of relevant and meaningful service with the community must not only serve the community and enhance student academic learning in the course but also directly and intentionally prepare students for active civic participation in a diverse democratic society (Michigan Journal of Community Service Learning, 2001).